8 Array Formulas

 array

-: a number indicating the row or column to sort by (default=1)sort_order
+: The row or column number to sort by (default is 1).sort_order

 8.5.5 SORTBY